 VCT at Circle C Ranch

 This map shows the section of trail that will go through the Circle C Ranch area.
-This section has broken ground and will be opening to the public in 2017.
+Construction is underway with plans to open publicly in 2019.